Get Small Claims Paperwork Prepared, Filed, and Served, Fast & Easy

 Save time and money, by hiring LDA PRO Legal Document Assistants to prepare, file, and serve your small claim.
 For a flat fee we will prepare the necessary documents, spend time at the court house filing your case, serve the Defendants, and prepare you for your hearing.
 Take advantage of our expertise and low cost fees.
 Don’t waste time in line at the court house, waiting for your number to be called and worry about whether or not your case will be filed.

 $99 1st Defendant - $69 Per Each Additional Defendant

 $129 1st Defendant - $69 Per Each Additional Defendant

 How Much Can You Sue for in Small Claims Court?

-An individual cannot ask for more than $10,000 in a claim.
-Businesses and other entities cannot ask for more than $5,000.
+An individual or business entity can not sue an individual asking for more than $10,000 in a small claims case.
+However, if you are asking for past due rent, accumulated during COVID time periods, you may ask the court to award you an amount over $10,000.
+For businesses suing another business entity, you can not ask for more than $5,000.
 This limit on businesses does not apply to sole proprietors, who are treated as individuals.
 You can file an unlimited amount of claims per year for no more than $2,500.
-However, you can only file a maximum of 2 claims per year that ask for more than $2,500.
+However, you can file a maximum of 2 claims per year that ask for more than $2,500.

 Types Of Small Claims Cases

 There are different kinds of cases you can file in small claims court.
 Some common types of small claims cases are disputes about: